 A large number of full-time faculty have committed to integrating iPads into their classroom instruction.
 In most cases this integration will require iPads (and not work with other technology) as they’ll be reworking their curriculum and coursework to specifically focus on preparing you, the student, for a technology-rich, adaptive, 21st century career.
 They’ll do this expecting each of their students to have an iPad in class.
 If you don’t have one, you’ll be left out of the experience.

 If you're concerned about your classes and how much iPads will be used in them you should contact your instructor(s).

 Will I use it in every class, every day?

 It’s quite possible, but not something we could guarantee.
 As stated above, most faculty plan to integrate them substantially.
-However, many part-time faculty might not be using them until the Spring semester.
+However, many part-time faculty might not be using them.
 Also Guided Studies and online classes do not include typical classroom settings so iPad implementation expectations are different for those.

 The purpose of the iConq initiative is for students to have the best possible educational experience.
 For some classes the best possible educational experience may not include iPads.
 Quality is more important than devices so we know there will be a few courses not using them.